-Factors that impact system performance include:
+Factors that impact system performance include these:

-- The configuration of MarkLogic Servers, as described in the Scalability Considerations in MarkLogic Server chapter in the Scalability, Availability, and Failover Guide. - Merges, as described in "Overview of Merges: Merges are Good" on page 181. - Fragment size, as described in "Fragments" on page 423. - Index configuration, as described in "Text Indexing" on page 379. - Range indexes, as described in "Range Indexes and Lexicons" on page 399. - Reindexing your database, as described in "Reindexing a Database" on page 143. - Database memory and journal settings, as described in "Memory and Journal Settings" on page 134. - Database field configuration, as described in "Fields Database Settings" on page 159. - Log levels, as described in "Understanding the Log Levels" on page 445. - Trace Events set in the Diagnostics page on the left tree menu, under the group name.
+- The configuration of MarkLogic Servers, as described in Scalability Considerations in MarkLogic Server in the Scalability, Availability, and Failover Guide. - Merges, as described in Section 15.1, "Overview of Merges: Merges are Good" [122]. - Fragment size, as described in Section 26, "Fragments" [301]. - Index configuration, as described in Section 24, "Text Indexing" [271]. - Range indexes, as described in Section 25, "Range Indexes and Lexicons" [285]. - Reindexing your database, as described in Section 12.7, "Reindexing a Database" [94]. - Database memory and journal settings, as described in Memory and Journal Settings [88]. - Database field, configuration, as described in Section 14, "Fields Database Settings" [105]. - Log levels, as described in Section 29.2, "Understanding the Log Levels" [315]. - Trace Events set in the Diagnostics page on the left tree menu, under the group name.